 Why is this necessary?
 It is because all the content you create will not have the same effect on all your target customers.
 The reason is that your customers are at different stages of their journey, so they need different content for different needs.

 Yes!
-It is true that we often advise bloggers to identify the pain problems of their target audience and create content that solves those problems.
-It is indeed, a remarkable way to write content that goes viral.
+Indeed, we often advise bloggers to identify the pain problems of their target audience and create content that solves those problems.
+It is, indeed, a remarkable way to write content that goes viral.

-Regardless, it is also true that you cannot create a single content that will solve all their problems since they’re at different stages of their marketing journey.
-For instance, Two of my LinkedIn followers are bloggers with different blogging problem.
+Regardless, you cannot create unique content that will solve all their problems since they’re at different stages of their marketing journey.
+For instance, two of my LinkedIn followers are bloggers with different blogging problem.
 I will not use real names to protect their privacy.